 How does a worm move?

 We start by investigating one of the most robust, and readily quantifiable behaviors: worm locomotion.
 C. elegans moves forward by generating and propagating sinusoidal body bending waves from head to tail.
 By developing and combining tools in optics, microfluidics, genetics and modeling, we have discovered a novel sensorimotor loop within the motor neurons that drives C. elegans locomotion.
 By making one body region directly respond to the bending of its anterior neighbor, C. elegans can propagate the body bending waves initiated from the head.
-Check New Scientist and the next two videos:
+Check the next two videos:

 Here, the middle body region of a worm is constrained in a curved microfluidic channel.
 Through bend-sensitive coupling, the posterior body region is compelled to bend in the same direction as the anterior neighbor.
 To demonstrate that the bending of the tail emerged from the channel is due to active neuromuscular activities, we directly monitored calcium activities in worm muscles, see below.
 Yellow-red color indicates higher calcium activities in the muscle cells.